 Join local government leaders, state legislators, and congressional representatives for a critical examination of policy initiatives addressing untapped talent pools in the built environment workforce.
 Speakers will explore how the reauthorization of WIOA and emerging state-level programs can break down systemic barriers and create new opportunities.
 Learn how policymakers are expanding access to technical education, incentivizing inclusive apprenticeships, and fostering public-private partnerships that create sustainable career pathways.
 Speakers will showcase innovative policies that are successfully increasing participation across the built environment through strategic government action, from targeted funding initiatives to transformative workforce development programs.

-Closing Panel Moderating Partner
+Opening Panel Moderating Partner

 Â